39 Fascinating Creatine Statistics (use, death rate & effects)

 • Creatine is quite fast-absorbing, able to increase internal levels by 800% in a single hour – which makes it good for pre-, intra-, and post-workout supplementation.
 It’s also a great sign that your Creatine will be effective in the short term.

 • Taking Creatine with carbohydrates supports carb uptake, boosting glycogen storage by around 40%.
-This is perfect news for pre-, intra-, and post-workout creatine use when combined with a diluted fruit juice and other support carbohydrates for your workout.
+This is perfect news for pre-, intra-, and post-workout creatine use when combined with diluted fruit juice and other support carbohydrates for your workout.

-• Creatine can improve muscle glycogen uptake – specifically after exercise, where it protects against a muscle-damage induced limitation to carb re-uptake, helping support exercise recovery.
+• Creatine can improve muscle glycogen uptake – specifically after exercise, where it protects against a muscle-damage-induced limitation to carb re-uptake, helping support exercise recovery.

 • Creatine uptake after exercise can increase absorption up to 65% or more, making it a great choice for improving the total effects.
 This is most likely in the rehydrating process, a key part of post-workout recovery.